How to Apply for a Grant

 Proposed project summaries and costs must go through an approval process which involves a transmittal form signed by relevant signatories (Dean, Provost, Grants, Finance and Budget) prior to your proposal submission.

-Please click here to obtain copies of NOVA Policies regarding pre- and post-award procedures.
+Please contact the Budget Office to obtain copies of NOVA Policies regarding pre- and post-award procedures.

 Should you receive an award that involves sub-recipients, program staff will also need to become familiar with the Sub-recipient Proposal Assurance Form(link to NOVA Online Forms Library) and the Sub-recipients Certification Form.